According to the World Health Organisation - Murcia has the healthiest climate in Europe!

 The ancient history of the region was sculptured by the Carthaginians, Romans and the Moors, all of which occupied and left their marks on this sometimes overlooked and underrated part of Spain.
 According to the World Health Organisation, Murcia has the healthiest climate in Europe with more than 320 days of sunshine per year, that’s enough to satisfy even the most demanding sun worshiper.

-From a geographical point the region of Murcia really is a region stark in contrasts from its dry plains to rich cultivated areas growing a surprisingly large selection of fruits and vegetables, including cotton, apricots, oranges, grapes and lemons.
-Murcia also has its fare share of picturesque and wild mountainous areas and the Costa Calida coastline, around 250 kms long, home to many popular beach resorts.
+From a geographical point, the region of Murcia really is a region stark in contrasts from its dry plains to rich cultivated areas growing a surprisingly large selection of fruits and vegetables, including cotton, apricots, oranges, grapes and lemons.
+Murcia also has its fair share of picturesque and wild mountainous areas and the Costa Calida coastline, around 250 kms long, home to many popular beach resorts.

 The City of Murcia